OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/more-types/01-run-archive-node.md

 :::caution

 **Most users won't need to configure an archive node**.
-This type of node is great for a small number of use-cases - for example, if you need to process historical data.
+This node type is great for a small number of use cases - for example if you need to process historical data.

 :::

 ### Before we begin

-Before the Nitro upgrade happened, Arbitrum One was running on the Classic stack for about one year (before block height 22207817).
+Before the Nitro upgrade, Arbitrum One ran on the Classic stack for about one year (before block height 22207817).
 Although the Nitro chain uses the latest snapshot of the Classic chain's state as its genesis state, **the Nitro stack can't serve archive requests for pre-Nitro blocks**.

 Running an Arbitrum One **full node** in **archive mode** lets you access both pre-Nitro and post-Nitro blocks, but it requires you to run **both Classic and Nitro nodes** together.
 You may not need to do this, depending on your use case: